ostris/ai-toolkit/README.md

 # AI Toolkit by Ostris

+## Special Thanks
+I want to give a special thanks to Huggingface for their amazing work, and their continued support of my work.
+This repo would not be possible without them.

 ## IMPORTANT NOTE - READ THIS
 This is an active WIP repo that is not ready for others to use.
 And definitely not ready for non developers to use.
 I am making major breaking changes and pushing straight to master until I have it in a planned state.
 I have big changes